Bunkit18/Battleships-Project-3-Python/README.md

 Further credits are due to:

-* [Stack Overflow](https://stackoverflow.com/) and [W3Schools](https://www.w3schools.com/) for constant reference and assistance on python code possibilities.
+* [Stack Overflow](https://stackoverflow.com/) for constant reference and assistance on python code possibilities.

 * Fellow python peers on the Python Discord channel, who  reviewed my code when an issue arose and provided feedback on how to resolve the issue.